xmfcx/AeskEcho/README.md

 * Device 0 is the final destination.
 1 and 3 sends data to it.
   * In my case, 0 was directly connected to laptop.
 * Device 1 receives data from 2 and 3 and sends to 0.
-  * If received from 3, rename the ID to 1.
+  * If received from 3, renames the ID to 1.
 * Device 2 receives from 3 and sends it to 1.
   * Renames ID to 2.

-##XBee Configuratins
+##XBee Configurations
 Use XCTU to configure XBees.
 I had 4 Xbee Pro 868 devices.
 1. Factory reset all.
 2. ID = some number you like.
 Must be same on all.